chesahkalu/azure_administrator/virtual_network.md

 - Front-end IP address, *Port, and Protocol (TCP or UDP)
 - Back-end pool and Back-end port
 - Health probe
-- Session persistence: specifies how to handle traffic from a client.
-By default, successive requests from a client go to any virtual machine in your pool in the `None` default setting.
-Additionally, you can configure the load balancer to use the `Client IP` setting, which ensures that all requests from a particular client go to the same virtual machine in the pool.
-This can also be refered to as `Source IP Affinity`.
-Using 2 or 3 tuple hash, the load balancer can direct traffic to the same virtual machine based on the source `IP address, source port, or destination IP address.`Maintaining session persistence information is important for applications that implement a shopping cart.
+- **Session persistence**: Session persistence specifies how to handle traffic from a client.
+By default, successive requests from a client go to any virtual machine in your pool when the `None` setting is used.
+Alternatively, you can configure the load balancer to use the `Client IP` setting, which ensures that all requests from a particular client go to the same virtual machine in the pool.
+This is also referred to as `Source IP Affinity`.
+    - `None (Default)`: Successive requests from a client can go to any virtual machine in the pool.
+    - `Client IP (Source IP Affinity)`: Ensures all requests from a particular client go to the same virtual machine.
+    - `Tuple Hashing`:Using tuple hashing, the load balancer can direct traffic to the same virtual machine based on various combinations of packet information:
+        - **2-Tuple Hash**: Uses the source IP address and destination IP address.
+        - **3-Tuple Hash**: Uses the source IP address, source port, and destination IP address.
+        - **5-Tuple Hash**: Uses the source IP address, source port, destination IP address, destination port, and protocol.

+Maintaining session persistence helps ensure that a client's requests are consistently handled by the same virtual machine, providing a seamless user experience.
+This can be particularly important for applications requiring stateful sessions like shopping carts or login sessions.

 ### Application Gateway

-Azure Application Gateway is a load balancer for web traffic.
+Azure Application Gateway is a load balancer for `web traffic`.
 Administrators implement an application gateway to manage traffic to their web apps.
 Azure Application Gateway offers two primary methods for routing traffic:

 - **Path-based routing**: sends requests with different URL paths to different pools of back-end servers.
 Each pool can contain a different set of servers.
 For example, you can route requests for `/images` to one set of servers and requests for `/video` to another set of servers.